New York

 —

-It’s been a whirlwind 12 months for buyers.
+It’s been a whirlwind yr for buyers.

-“Good investing is boring,” he stated.
+“Good investing is boring,” he mentioned.

 US shares have been on a record-breaking rally, rebounding sharply after tumbling within the spring over considerations about President Donald Trump’s tariffs.
 And Wall Street strategists say shares have extra room to run, with better-than-expected company earnings and Federal Reserve interest-rate cuts supporting shares.